How do I resolve problems when connecting to my Amazon RDS DB instance?

-Check the route tables associated with your Multi-AZ deployment
+Check the route tables associated with your instance

 When you create a Multi-AZ deployment, you launch multiple replica DB instances in different Availability Zones to improve the fault tolerance of your application.
 Be sure that the subnets associated with each DB instance are associated with the same or similar route tables.
-Otherwise, if your primary DB instance fails over to a standby replica, and the standby replica is associated with a different route table, then traffic that was previously routed to your DB instance might no longer be routed correctly.
+If your primary DB instance fails over to a standby replica and the standby replica is associated with a different route table, then traffic that was previously routed to your DB instance might no longer be routed correctly.